High Point Panthers women's basketball: Postseason Results

-NCAA Division I women's tournament
+NCAA Division I

-High Point has appeared in the NCAA Division I women's basketball tournament.
-They have a combined record of 0-1.
+High Point have appeared in the NCAA Division I women's basketball tournament two times.
+They have a combined record of 0–2.

+WNIT

+High Point have appeared in the Women's National Invitation Tournament four times.
+They have a combined record of 0–4.

 NCAA Division II

-High Point has appeared in the NCAA Division I women's basketball tournament.
-They have a combined record 2-1.
+High Point appeared in the NCAA Division II women's basketball tournament one time.
+They had a record of 2–1.

-Women's National Invitation Tournament

-High Point has made the Women's National Invitation Tournament four times.
-They have a combined record of 0-4.

 AIAW

 High Point made three appearances in the AIAW National Small College Basketball Championship.
-They had a record of 6-3.
+They had a record of 6–3.
 They were champions in 1978.

 NAIA

 High Point made one appearance in the NAIA Women's Basketball Championships.
-They had a combined record of 0-1.
+They had a combined record of 0–1.